-7 Museums Around The World That Are Devoted To Food
+7 Museums Around The World to Celebrate Your Love for Food

 What is the first thing that pops into your mind when you hear the word “museum”?
 It probably reminds you of some dull and colorless visit to a dead-silent exhibition where all you did was stare at the exhibits without being able to touch a single thing.
 But, who said that all museums are boring and mundane?